 Operations in the airspace are proposed to increase from 12,283 to 18,911, which would result in an increase in noise levels within the training airspace.
-In areas beneath the RAs, the average number of events exceeding 85 dB L{max} per day would increase from approximately 1 to 6 events per day, and time-averaged sound would increase by 13.1 dB L{dnmr} relative to the No Action Alternative.
+In areas beneath the Restricted Areas, the average number of events exceeding 85 dB L{max} per day would increase from approximately 1 to 6 events per day, and time-averaged sound would increase by L{dnmr} 13.1 dB relative to the No Action Alternative.
 The effects of noise within the airspace can be influenced by other factors such as weather patterns; however, birds and bats exposed to daily noise levels would likely experience some disturbance (i.e., startle effects) as a result of the increased training events.
 The affected airspace under Alternative 2 is large, and training operations are sufficiently spread out such that intense overflight noise events at any one location are infrequent.
 As such, noise effects to wildlife under the affected airspace would not be considered significant.

-Impacts to the federally listed species presented in Table 4.8-3, as well as state-listed species and other special status species, would be the same as those previously discussed under the wildlife section.
-Given the minor potential for aircraft strikes and infrequent exposures (spread out across the training airspace, short-term, lasting only the duration of the overflight) to noise events, there would be no significant impacts to species listed under the ESA, state-listed species, migratory birds (including BCC), bald eagles, or golden eagles.
-As such, the DAF determines that implementation of Alternative 2 at Selfridge ANG Base may affect, but is not likely to adversely affect, federally listed species identified in Table 4.8-3.
-In addition, the USFWS regulations allow for the incidental take of migratory birds for military readiness activities.
+Potential impacts on state-listed species, migratory birds (including BCC), bald eagles, and golden eagles would be the same as those previously discussed under the wildlife section.
+Given the minor potential for aircraft strikes and infrequent exposures (spread out across the training airspace, short-term, lasting only the duration of the overflight) to noise events, there would be no significant impacts to these species.
+USFWS regulations allow for the incidental take of migratory birds for military readiness activities.